reactive-commons/reactive-commons-java/docs/docs/reactive-commons/9-configuration-properties.md

         virtual-host: /accounts
 ```

-You can override this settings programmatically through a `AsyncPropsDomainProperties` bean.
+You can override this settings programmatically through a `AsyncRabbitPropsDomainProperties` bean.

 ```java
 package sample;